Behind the Scenes – Community Scholar at our Graphic Facilitation Workshop

 By mid-day, day one, Ayesh was excited to hear more about centering oneself and connecting with the room while graphic recording/facilitating.
 Now that we’ve started to see the potential of visual techniques and the complexity of the contexts graphic recorders work with/in, they’re excited to flesh out more best practices regarding representation without tokenizing and the responsibilities of a visual practitioner to accurately reflect the ideas of the people they are working with.

-That afternoon, the whole workshop practiced, practiced and practiced with the support of Sam, Michelle, Adriana, Carina and the volunteer team.
-By the end of it, everyone (myself included) was exhausted.
+That afternoon, the whole workshop practiced, practiced and practiced – by the end of it, everyone (myself included) was exhausted.
 This work is quite physical, but at the same time, there is a lot of joy in listening deeply, and bringing life to conversations through lines and colours.
 It is very rewarding when others recognize your efforts, or that little detail you put in a drawing, and when others see themselves in the recording you’ve produced.
 I’m kind of a night owl, and I’d say that it was definitely worth getting up at 5:30 in the morning for the workshop.”

 Thanks Prodpran for the workshop writeup!